 Oral and Maxillofacial Surgery Reference Library

-It takes many years of study and practice to become an oral surgeon and have a full understanding of both the function and esthetics of the face, mouth, jaw and teeth.
+It takes many years of education and training to become an oral surgeon and have a full understanding of both the function and esthetics of the face, mouth, jaw and teeth.
 There are a variety of reasons someone may need the services of an oral and maxillofacial surgeon (OMS), including:

-Learn more about specific oral and maxillofacial health conditions and their treatment options.
+Learn more about specific treatments provided by oral and maxillofacial surgeons:

 Wisdom Teeth

-Wisdom teeth – otherwise known as third molars – are the last teeth to develop and appear in a person’s mouth, usually between the ages of 17 and 25.
+Wisdom teeth (also known as third molars) are the last teeth to develop and erupt into the mouth, usually between the ages of 17 and 25.
 Wisdom teeth removal is often recommended for patients with impacted wisdom teeth – those teeth that cannot erupt properly – or wisdom teeth that are otherwise unhealthy.

 Tooth Extractions

 Impacted wisdom teeth aren’t the only teeth oral surgeons remove.
-Whether from decay, injury or part of an orthodontic plan, most patients are referred to an oral and maxillofacial surgeon when a tooth needs to be extracted.
+Whether from decay, injury or part of an orthodontic plan, an oral and maxillofacial surgeon has the greatest amount of education and training to perform a safe dental extraction.

 Corrective Jaw Surgery